UdayrajJhala/ChatApp/README.md

-# Realtime Chat App
+# QuickChat

-A web based realtime chat application that allows users to send and receive encrypted messages.
+A web based real-time chat application with that allows users to create or join chat rooms and send or receive encrypted messages.
 It utilizes Socket.io for real-time communication and CryptoJS for AES encryption.

-### Check it out!
+## Check it out!
 The app is deployed with the help of render (backend server) and vercel (frontend)
 <br>
-Its live on https://chat-app-udayraj.vercel.app/ <br><br>
+Its live on https://quickkchat.vercel.app/ <br><br>
-As the server is deployed on the free plan of render which turns off the server on inactivity, it may take a minute to start and accept requests from the frontend<br><br>
+As the server is deployed on the free plan of render which turns off the server on inactivity, it may take around a minute to start and accept requests from the frontend<br><br>
 Feedback is highly appreciated!
 <hr>

 ### Future
 As of now, I have developed only the bare minimum functionality.<br>
-I will work on implementing featuers like authorization, storage of messages in a database (to fetch the previous ones), chat rooms, etc. <br>
+I will work on implementing featuers like authorization, storage of messages in a database (to fetch the previous ones), etc. <br>
-Also, I am aware of some bugs the app has and will fix them.

 ### Technologies Used
 #### Frontend: